Galser/kitchen-vagrant/README.md

 ```
 gem install bundler
 ```
-- Install KitchenCI and other required **Ruby Gems**, the repository comes with the [Gemfile](Gemfile) that list all that required.
+- We going to use KitchenCI for our test, to install it and other required **Ruby Gems**, the repository comes with the [Gemfile](Gemfile) that list all that required.
 Run :
 ```
 bundle install
 ```